albar965/littlenavmap-manual/en/MENUS.md

 This menu item removes the user aircraft trail from both the map and the elevation profile.

+The trail can be exported together with the flight plan into a `GPX` file by using [Export Flight Plan as GPX](MENUS.md#export-flight-plan-as-gpx).

 #### ![Map Position Back](../images/icons/back.png "Map Position Back") ![Map Position Forward](../images/icons/next.png "Map Position Forward") Map Position Back/Forward {#map-position-back-forward}

 Jumps forward or backward in the map position history.
 The complete history is saved and restored when starting _Little Navmap_.